What is the difference between rigger qualification and certification?

 Additional Info on Certification

-For more information on NCCCO Rigger Certification Training, visit the ITI website at https://www.iti.com/rigging-training/nccco-rigger-certification?hsLang=en-us.
+For more information on NCCCO Rigger Certification Training, visit the ITI website to learn about NCCCO Rigging Certification training.

-As always, for any of your lifting, rigging, pulling, jacking, safety, or material handling needs, please reach out to your local LGH representative or give us a call at 800-878-7305 to speak with one of our rental specialists.
+For any lifting, rigging, pulling, jacking, safety, or material handling needs, contact your local LGH representative or call 800-878-7305 to speak with one of our rental specialists.

 ABOUT LGH